torvalds/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 be one patch for the whole subsystem (if the cleanup is low volume), or at least be grouped per directory.
-So, for example, if you're doing a big cleanup change set at drivers under drivers/media, please send a single patch for all drivers under drivers/media/pci, another one for drivers/media/usb and so on.
+So, for example, if you're doing a big cleanup change set at drivers under drivers/media, please send a single patch for all drivers under drivers/media/pci, aanalther one for drivers/media/usb and so on.

 Coding Style Addendum